Updates: 3/20/25

 Looking for a salad recipe that everyone will LOVE?
 Well, in my book, this salad is “that” recipe!
-It’s like a cross between a really good green salad and a delicious pasta dish!
+It’s like a cross between a really good green salad and a delicious pasta dish, loaded with everyone’s favorite goodies all in one!
+There’s no need to choose which kind of salad you like better; with this recipe, you get them both in one divine forkful!
+It works well as a side dish or hearty main course.

 Looking for more really delicious green salads?
-I hope you’ll try our fully loaded Mediterranean salad, strawberry salad, 1905 salad, and everyone’s favorite potluck salad, 7 layer salad!
-I promise these are all delicious salads everyone will love and actually eat!
+I hope you’ll try our copycat KFC coleslaw, fully loaded Mediterranean salad, strawberry salad, and 1905 salad.

 - The ratio of goodies to veggies is fabulous.